Bambi: The Reckoning: Plot

-In the past, a young fawn named Bambi lives happily with his mother until a poacher kills her.
-Bambi grows up alone, but meets a doe named Faline, who then gives birth to a fawn.
+In the past, a young fawn named Bambi lives happily with his mother until a hunter kills her.
+Bambi grows up alone; he meets a doe named Faline, who becomes his mate and gives birth to a fawn.
 They teach their offspring about the world including the dangers.
-Unfortunately, Faline is fatally run over by a truck carrying toxic waste from a local radiation company, Wibexr Pharmaceuticals, and Bambi's offspring disappears in a panic.
+However, Faline is fatally run over by a truck carrying toxic waste from a local pharmaceutical company, Wilbexr Pharmaceuticals, and Bambi's offspring disappears in a panic.
+Bambi gets knocked unconscious by a Wilbexr technician with a spade, before waking up to find Faline completely lifeless.
 Devastated, Bambi drinks contaminated water from a river, which mutates him into a ravenous creature, determined to get his revenge.

-In the present, mother Xana and her son Benji take a taxi to spend Thanksgiving with Xana's husband Simon and his family—his dementia-stricken mother Mary, his brothers Andrew and Joshua, Andrew's wife Harriet, and their teenage son Harrison—while Simon himself promises to arrive before dinner.
+In the present, Xana and her son Benji take a taxi to visit Xana's husband Simon and his family—his dementia-stricken mother Mary, his brothers Andrew and Joshua, Andrew's wife Harriet, and their teenage son Harrison—although Simon cannot arrive due to work schedules.
 On the way, Bambi attacks the taxi and kills the driver while Xana and Benji manage to reach Mary's house.

 Meanwhile, Michael, Tyler, and Eddie, three hunters hired by Wilbexr, prepare to hunt Bambi.
-Joshua leaves the house only to be accidentally shot dead by Tyler.
-Harrison annoys Benji and Mary, the latter of whom starts acting strange, knows Bambi's name, and has made several drawings of Bambi around the house.
-Bambi attacks the house and kills Harriet, forcing the family to flee to a caravan.
-They drive into the forest and temporarily lose him, only to find a log blocking the way.
-Andrew tries to remove it, but Benji panics upon seeing Bambi and drives off with only Xana and Mary inside; Andrew is accidentally dragged behind them and is scraped to death in the road.
+During a debate of what to do about the cab driver, Joshua decides to go investigate.
+He leaves the house only to be accidentally shot dead by Tyler.
+Harrison bullies Benji and Mary, the latter of whom starts acting strange, knows Bambi's name, and has made several drawings of a deer around the house.
+Bambi attacks the house and tears Harriet in half, forcing the family to flee to a caravan.
+They drive into the forest and manage to lose him.
+The three hunters discover the home and find Harriet, still alive, whom Michael euthanises.
+Meanwhile, the family find a log blocking the way.
+Andrew and Harrison try to remove it, but Benji panics upon seeing Bambi and drives off with only Xana and Mary inside; Andrew is accidentally dragged behind them to his death on the road.
 Harrison flees from Bambi and gets lost in the forest, where he is caught in a trap and mauled to death by a group of mutated rabbits.